stain/ro-crate-paper/manuscript.md

 It is often argued that the publication of these assets, and specifically software [@doi:10.3233/DS-190026], workflows [@doi:10.1162/dint_a_00033] and data, should follow the FAIR principles [@doi:10.1038/sdata.2016.18]; namely, that they are Findable, Accessible, Interoperable and Reusable.
 These principles are agnostic to the _implementation_ strategy needed to comply with them.
 Hence, there has been an increasing amount of work in the development of platforms and specifications that aim to fulfil these goals [@isbn:9781315351148].
 Important examples include data publication with rich metadata (e.g. Zenodo [@doi:10.3897/biss.3.37080]), domain-specific data deposition (e.g., PDB [@doi:10.1093/nar/gkl971]) and following practices for reproducible research software [@doi:10.1371/journal.pcbi.1003285] (e.g. use of containers).

+While these platforms are useful, experience has shown that it is important to put greater emphasis on the interconnection of the multiple artefacts that make up the research process [@doi:10.1016/j.ijhcs.2020.102562].

-These strategies are focused primarily on one _type_ of artefact.
-To address this, [@doi:10.1016/j.future.2011.08.004] introduced the notion of **research objects** – _semantically rich aggregations of (potentially distributed) resources that provide a layer of structure on top of information delivered in a machine-readable format_.
-A Research Object combines the ability to bundle multiple types of artefacts together, such as CSV files, code, examples, and figures.
-This provides a compelling vision as an approach for implementing FAIR.
-However, existing research object implementations require a large technology stack, are tailored to a particular platform and are also not easily usable by end-users.
+The notion of **Research Objects** [@doi:10.1016/j.future.2011.08.004] were introduced to address this connectivity as semantically rich aggregations of (potentially distributed) resources that provide a layer of structure over a research study and are delivered in a machine-readable format_.
+Research Object combines the ability to bundle multiple types of artefacts together, such as spreadsheets, code, examples, and figures; augmented by relationships that describe their context (e.g. a CSV being used by a script, a figure being a result of a workflow, etc.).
+This provides a compelling vision as an approach for implementing FAIR data.
+However, existing Research Object implementations require a large technology stack [@doi:10.1016/j.websem.2015.01.003], are typycally tailored to a particular platform and are also not easily usable by end-users.

 To address this gap, a new community came together [@doi:10.5281/zenodo.3250687] to develop **RO-Crate** - an _approach to package and aggregate research artefacts with their metadata and relationships_.
 The aim of this paper is to introduce RO-Crate and assess it as a strategy for making multiple types of research artefacts FAIR.
 Specifically, the contributions of this paper are as follows:

 1. an introduction to RO-Crate, its purpose and context;
 2. a guide to the RO-Crate community and tooling;
-3. and an exemplar usage of RO-Crate for different artefacts in different communities as well as its use as a connective tissue for such artefacts.
+3. an exemplar usage of RO-Crate demonstrating its value as connective tissue for different artefacts from different communities.

 The rest of this paper is organised as follows.
 We first describe RO-Crate, the assumptions underlying it, and define RO-Crate technically and formally.
 We then proceed to introduce the community and tooling.
 We move to analyse RO-Crate with respect to usage in a diverse set of domains.
 Finally, we present related work and conclude with some remarks including RO-Crate highlights and future work.

 # RO-Crate

-RO-Crate provides a lightweight approach to packaging research artefacts with their metadata.
+RO-Crate aims to provide an approach to packaging research artefacts with their metadata that can be easily adopted.
 To illustrate this, let us imagine a research paper reporting on the sequence analysis of proteins obtained from an experiment on mice.
 The sequence output files, sequence analysis code, resulting data and reports summarising statistical measures or outputs are all important and inter-related research outputs, and consequently would ideally all be co-located in a directory and accompanied with their corresponding metadata.
 In reality, some of the artefacts (e.g. data or software) will be recorded as external references, not necessarily captured in a FAIR way.
 This directory, along with the relationships between its constituent digital artefacts, is what the RO-Crate model aims to represent, linking together all the elements pertaining to an experiment and required for its reproducibility.

 The question then arises as to how the directory with all this material should be packaged in a manner that is accessible and usable by others.
-By usable we mean not just readable by humans but programmatically accessible.
+This means programmatically and automatically accessible by machines and human readable.
 A de facto approach to sharing collections of resources is through compressed archives (e.g. a zip file).
 This solves the problem of “packaging”, but it does not guarantee downstream access to all artefacts in a programmatic fashion, or the role of each file in that particular research.
-This leads to the need for explicit metadata about the contents of the folder, describing each and linking them together.
+Both features, the ability to automatically access and reason abuot an object, are crucial and lead to the need for explicit metadata about the contents of the folder, describing each and linking them together.

 Examples of metadata descriptions across a [wide range of domains](https://rdamsc.bath.ac.uk/scheme-index) abound within the literature, both in research data management (?cite) and within library and information systems (?cite).
-However, many of these approaches require knowledge of metadata schemas, particular annotation systems, or the use of obscure or complex software stacks.
+However, many of these approaches require knowledge of metadata schemas, particular annotation systems, or the use of complex software stacks.
 Indeed, particularly within research, these requirements have led to a lack of adoption and growing  frustration with current tooling and specifications [@neylon_blog_post_2017].

 RO-Crate seeks to address this complexity by:

-1. being easy to understand and conceptually simple;
+1. being conceptually simple and easy to understand for developers;
+2. strong, easy tooling and integration into community projects
-2. providing a strong and opinionated guide regarding current best practices;
+3. providing a strong and opinionated guide regarding current best practices;
-3. adopting de-facto standards that are widely used on the Web.
+4. adopting de-facto standards that are widely used on the Web.

-In the following sections we show how the RO-Crate specification and ecosystem achieves these goals, which concur in forming our definition of “lightweight”.
+In the following sections we demonstrate how the RO-Crate specification and ecosystem achieves these goals.

 ## Conceptual Definition

 A key premise of RO-Crate is the existence of a wide variety of resources on the Web that can help describe research.
-As such, RO-Crate relies on concepts from the Web, in particular that of Linked Data [@doi:10.2200/S00334ED1V01Y201102WBE001].
-Figure \ref{fig:conceptual} shows the main conceptual elements involved in an RO-Crate; an RO-Metadata File(top) describes the research object using structured metadata including external references, coupled with the contained artefacts (bottom) bundled and described by the RO-Crate.
+As such, RO-Crate relies on Linked Data principles [@doi:10.2200/S00334ED1V01Y201102WBE001].
+Figure \ref{fig:conceptual} shows the main conceptual elements involved in an RO-Crate; an RO-Metadata File (top) describes the research object using structured metadata including external references, coupled with the contained artefacts (bottom) bundled and described by the RO-Crate.

 ![**Conceptual overview of RO-Crate**.
-A *Persistent Identifier* (PID) [@doi:10.1371/journal.pbio.2001414] identifies a *Research Object* (RO), which is archived using BagIt [@doi:10.17487/rfc8493], OCFL [@ocfl_2020], git or ZIP.
-The RO is described within a \textit{RO Metadata File}, providing identifiers for authors using ORCID, organisations using [ROR](https://ror.org/) and licences such as Creative Commons.
-The *RO-Crate content* is further described with its own metadata.
+A *Persistent Identifier* (PID) [@doi:10.1371/journal.pbio.2001414] points to a *Research Object* (RO), which may be archived using different packaging approaches like BagIt [@doi:10.17487/rfc8493], OCFL [@ocfl_2020], git or ZIP.
+The RO is described within a \textit{RO-Crate Metadata File}, providing identifiers for \textit{authors} using ORCID, \textit{organisations} using [ROR](https://ror.org/) and licences such as Creative Commons using SPDX identifiers.
+The *RO-Crate content* is further described with additional metadata.
 Data can be embedded files and directories, as well as links to external web resources, PIDs [@10.1371/journal.pbio.2001414] and nested RO-Crates.](images/ro-crate-overview.svg "Conceptual RO-Crate Overview"){#fig:conceptual width="90%"}

 ### Linked Data as a core principle

-Linked Data principles [@doi:10.4018/978-1-60960-593-3.ch008] (use of IRIs to identify resources (i.e. artefacts), resolvable via HTTP, enriched with metadata and linked to each other) are core to RO-Crate; therefore IRIs[^1] are used to identify an RO-Crate, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.
+the Linked Data principles [@doi:10.4018/978-1-60960-593-3.ch008] (use of IRIs to identify resources (i.e. artefacts), resolvable via HTTP, enriched with metadata and linked to each other) are core to RO-Crate; therefore IRIs[^1] are used to identify an RO-Crate, its constituent parts and metadata descriptions, and the properties and classes used in the metadata.

-Linked Data make it possible for consumers to follow links for more (ideally both human- and machine-readable) information; as the RO-Crate relies on these principles, it can be sufficiently _self-describing_ as artefacts can be interrelated using global identifiers, without needing to recursively fully describe every referenced artefact.

-[PROPOSED REPHRASE ON PREVIOUS PAR] RO Crates are _self-described_; and follow the Linked Data principles to describe all of their resources in both human and machine readable manner.
-Hence, resources are identified using global identifiers; and  relationships between two resources are defined with links.
+RO-Crates are _self-described_; and follow the Linked Data principles to describe all of their resources in both human and machine readable manner.
+Hence, resources are identified using global identifiers where possible; and relationships between two resources are defined with links.

-The foundation on Linked Data and shared vocabularies also means multiple RO-Crates and other Linked Data resources can be indexed, combined, queried, integrated or transformed using existing Semantic Web technologies such as [SPARQL](https://www.w3.org/TR/sparql11-overview/) and knowledge graph triple stores.
+The foundation of Linked Data and shared vocabularies also means multiple RO-Crates and other Linked Data resources can be indexed, combined, queried or transformed using existing Semantic Web technologies such as [SPARQL](https://www.w3.org/TR/sparql11-overview) and knowledge graph triple stores.

+Even though an RO-Crate is not required to be published on the Web, this use of mature web technologies means its developers and consumers are not restricted to the Research Object aspects that have already been specified by the RO-Crate community, but can extend and integrate in multiple standardized ways.

 ### RO-Crate is a self-described container

 An RO-Crate is defined as a self-described **Root Data Entity** that describes and contains _data entities_, which are further described using _contextual entities_.
-A **data entity** is either a _file_ (i.e. a set of bytes stored on disk somewhere) or a _directory_ (i.e. dataset of named files and other directories) — while a **contextual entity** exists outside the information system (e.g. a Person, a workflow language) and it is defined by its metadata.
+A **data entity** is either a _file_ (i.e. a set of bytes stored on disk somewhere) or a _directory_ (i.e. dataset of named files and other directories).
+A file does not need to be stored inside the RO-Crate root, it can be referenced via a PID/IRI.
+A **contextual entity** exists outside the information system (e.g. a Person, a workflow language) and is defined by its metadata.
 The representation of a **data entity** as a set of bytes makes it possible to store a variety of research artefacts including not only data but also, for instance, software and text.

+Any particular IRI might appear as a contextual entity in one RO-Crate and as a data entity in another; their distinction lies in the fact that data entities can be considered to be contained or captured by the RO-Crate, while contextual entities mainly explain the RO-Crate, although this distinction is not a formal requirement.

-The Root Data Entity is a directory, the RO-Crate root, identified by the presence of the **RO-Crate Metadata File** (`ro-crate-metadata.json`).
+The Root Data Entity is a directory, the RO-Crate root, identified by the presence of the **RO-Crate Metadata File** (`ro-crate-metadata.json`) (Figure \ref{fig:conceptual} top).
 This is a JSON-LD file that describes the RO-Crate, its content and related metadata using Linked Data.
-JSON-LD is an RDF serialisation that has become popular as it is easy to read by humans while also offers some advantages for data exchange on the Internet (e.g. it removes some of the cross-domain restrictions that can be present with XML).
+JSON-LD is a W3C standard RDF serialisation that has become popular as it is easy to read by humans while also offers some advantages for data exchange on the Internet.
 JSON-LD is the preferred and widely supported format by RO-Crate tools and community.

 The minimal [requirements for the root data entity metadata](https://www.researchobject.org/ro-crate/1.1/root-data-entity.html#direct-properties-of-the-root-data-entity) are `name`, `description` and `datePublished`, as well as a contextual entity identifying its `license` —  additional metadata are frequently added depending on the purpose of the particular RO-Crate.

-RO-Crate can be stored, transferred or published in multiple ways, such as BagIt [@doi:10.17487/rfc8493], Oxford Common File Layout [@ocfl_2020] (OCFL), downloadable ZIP archives in Zenodo or through dedicated online repositories, as well as published directly on the Web, e.g. using GitHub Pages.
+RO-Crate can be stored, transferred or published in multiple ways, e.g. BagIt [@doi:10.17487/rfc8493], Oxford Common File Layout [@ocfl_2020] (OCFL), downloadable ZIP archives in Zenodo or through dedicated online repositories, as well as published directly on the Web, e.g. using [GitHub Pages](https://pages.github.com/).
 Combined with Linked Data identifiers, this caters for a diverse set of storage and access requirements across different scientific domains, from metagenomics workflows producing hundreds of gigabytes of genome data to cultural heritage records with access restrictions for personally identifiable data.

 ### Data Entities are described using Contextual Entities